Using skrebate

 TuRF implemented in scikit-rebate

-With this TuRF implementation, the (pct) parameter inversely determines the number of TuRF scoring iterations (i.e 1/pct), and pct also determines the percent of features eliminated from scoring each iteration.
-The n_features_to_select parameter simply determines the number of top scoring features to pass onto the pipeline.
+With this TuRF implementation, the (pct) parameter inversely determines the number of TuRF scoring iterations (i.e. 1/pct), and pct also determines the percent of features eliminated from scoring each iteration.
+The n_features_to_select parameter within the core Relief-based algorithm object simply determines the number of top scoring features to pass onto the next step of the pipeline.
 This TuRF approach should be used to most closely follow the original TuRF description, as well as to be able to obtain individual feature scores following the completion of TuRF.
 This method also keeps information about when features were dropped from consideration during progressive TuRF iterations.
 It does this by assigning 'removed' features a token score that simply indicates which iteration the feature was removed from scoring.
 All features removed from scoring during TuRF will be assigned a score lower than the lowest feature score in the final feature set.
 All features removed at the same time are assigned the same discounted token feature score.
 This is particularly important when accessing the feature scores as described later.
-For an example of how to use scikit-rebate TuRF in a scikit learn pipeline see below.
+For an example of how to use scikit-rebate TuRF in a scikit-learn pipeline, see below.

 import pandas as pd